ubugeeei/chibivue/book/online-book/src/en/20-basic-virtual-dom/030-scheduler.md

 app.mount("#app");
 ```

 When the button is clicked, the `set` function is called twice on `state.message`, so naturally, the `trigger` function will be executed twice as well.
-This means that the virtual DOM will be computed twice and the patching will be performed twice.
+This means that the Virtual DOM will be computed twice and the patching will be performed twice.

 ![non_scheduled_effect](https://raw.githubusercontent.com/Ubugeeei/chibivue/main/book/images/non_scheduled_effect.png)